bravoserver/bravo/README.rst

  * numpy
  * Twisted, version 10.1 or later

+For IRC support, Twisted Words is required; it is usually called python-twisted-words or twisted-words in package managers.

 **Important: Bravo's installation process is currently broken.
 Until this notice is removed, please don't install, just run directly from the git checkout.
 It's easier and runs just as well.**